taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.5**:
+Latest, version **3.3.6**:

+ - Ability to quote yourself
- - Me command for status
+ - Strikes system for admin use
- - Richest members in stats section
- - App Store links in addition to Google Play
+ - Custom trivia sets per-server
+ - Removed PM config console entirely
- - Fixed quiet bug among others
+ - Many bug fixes

-Patch #1: Fixed poll creation bug
-Patch #2: Made custom roles/colors options independent

 Open an issue to report a bug or suggest a new feature!